MIC-DKFZ/nnUNet/readme.md

 Decathlon challenge in 2018.
 Consequently, code structure and quality were not the best.
 Many features were added later on and didn't quite fit into the nnU-Net design principles.
 Overall quite messy, really.
 And annoying to work with.

-The new nnU-Net is a complete overhaul.
+nnU-Net V2 is a complete overhaul.
 The "delete everything and start again" kind.
 So everything is better (in the author's opinion haha).
 While the segmentation performance remains the same, a lot of cool stuff has been added.
-It is now also much easier to use it as a development framework and to manually fine tune its configuration to new datasets.
-A big driver for the reimplementation was also the emergence of Helmholtz Imaging, prompting us to open up nnU-Net to more image formats and domains.
+It is now also much easier to use it as a development framework and to manually fine-tune its configuration to new datasets.
+A big driver for the reimplementation was also the emergence of [Helmholtz Imaging](http://helmholtz-imaging.de), prompting us to extend nnU-Net to more image formats and domains.
 Take a look [here](documentation/changelog.md) for some highlights.

 # Acknowledgements
 <img src="documentation/assets/HI_Logo.png" width="512px" />